 According to the 2018 Survey of States, only 17 of the 50 American states require high school students to be taught financial education.
 And according to a report by the Champlain College’s Center for Financial Literacy, most schools that provide financial education end up doing a poor job.
 Only five states scored an “A” for financial literacy in schools.
-As a parent, it’s essential that you take the initiative to make sure your children have adequate financial education.
+As a parent, it’s essential that you take the initiative to make sure your children have an adequate financial education.

 Financial education will help your child in later life